Ms-Bean/CS490-frontend/README.md

 chmod 777 switch_to_local.sh
 ./switch_to_local.sh
 ```
-After this is done, if the server is being hosted locally on port 3500, the empty html element in index.html should change to "Hello world"

 If the app is currently being hosted (which it most likely is), it can be accessed here. https://cs490-frontend-56d6b4e4d85f.herokuapp.com/index.html